-- A. The conceptual site model shall include one or more figures of the assessment of past uses study area that: - i. show any existing buildings and structures; - ii. show roads, including names, within the assessment of past uses study area; - iii. show uses or properties adjacent to the assessment of past uses property (where the examination of the assessment of past uses study area is necessary); - iv. identify and locate areas where any potentially contaminating activity has occurred and show tanks in such areas; and - v. identify and locate any areas of potential environmental concern that could result in the presence of contaminants in soil that is to be excavated within the project area.
+- i.
+The conceptual site model shall include one or more figures of the assessment of past uses study area that: - 1. show any existing buildings and structures in the project area; - 2. show roads, including names, within the assessment of past uses study area; - 3.show uses or properties adjacent to the project area (where the examination of the assessment of past uses study area is necessary); - 4. identify and locate where any PCA is occurring or has occurred within the assessment of past uses study area, and show tanks within such areas; and - 5. identify and locate any APECs within the project area that could result in the presence of contaminants in soil that is to be excavated within the project area.

-9. The past uses report shall include:
+7) The assessment of past uses report shall include: